Injuries reported after crash in Miami County

-MIAMI COUNTY — Authorities are investigating a crash in Piqua on Wednesday night.
+MIAMI COUNTY — Authorities are investigating a crash in Miami County on Friday, a Miami County dispatcher confirmed.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]